Too many people lose their lives because they wait too long to get treatment for heart attacks.

 - In hospital, you will receive treatments that help to reduce damage to your heart.

-This heart attack treatment involves the use of special clot-dissolving medicines that are administered directly into your blood stream.
+Heart attack treatment can include the use of special clot-dissolving medicines that are administered directly into your blood stream.
+These medicines are called thombolytics or fibrinolytics.

 Angioplasty and stent implantation